Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## anvilInteractionDisabled

 When enabled, Players cannot open the UI of the Anvil.
-Command: /anvilInteractionDisabledSwitch
+Command: /anvilInteractionDisabledSwitch true/false

-- Type: `boolean`
+- Type: `String`